eafflu/runtime/README.md

 Finally, come up with a good *name* for your game.
 Having a great name for a project is an important step, but don't worry, you can always change it later.

-# Step 3 - Adding The Heads-Up Display
+# TODO 3 - Adding The Heads-Up Display

 Most games display *status information* like the current score or number of lives remaining overlaid with the running game at either the top or bottom of the screen.
 We call this a "Heads-Up Display" and we've already written one for you in `js/view/hud.js`

-To include it you will want to add the following script to `index.html` in the `<head>` element underneath the commment that says `<!-- add any additional scripts here -->`

-    <script src="js/view/hud.js"></script>

 Find this file in your project and open it.
 You should see that it declares a function and assigns it to `window.opspark.makeHud`.
 Read the documentation for `makeHud` and follow it's instructions for adding the heads-up-display to the game.
-You will want to make a change to the code in `index.html` at `TODO 1`.
+You will want to make a change to the code in `init.js` at `TODO 3`.
 Once that is done, you should see the heads-up display!

 Hint: The code to add will look like this: